litespeedtech/lscache_wp/litespeed-cache/readme.txt

 = Are my images optimized? =

 Not automatically.
 LSCWP v1.6+ can optimize your images by request.
-Navigate to *LiteSpeec Cache > Image Optimization*.
+Navigate to **LiteSpeed Cache > Image Optimization**.

 = How do I get WP-PostViews to display an updating view count? =

 1. Use: `<div id="postviews_lscwp"></div>`
     to replace
     `<?php if(function_exists('the_views')) { the_views(); } ?>`
     * NOTE: The id can be changed, but the div id and the ajax function must match.

-2. Replace the ajax query in `wp-content/plugins/wp-postviews/postviews-cache.js` with
+1. Replace the ajax query in `wp-content/plugins/wp-postviews/postviews-cache.js` with `

-    `
     jQuery.ajax({
         type:"GET",